nrealus/ai-planning-research-repo/README.md

 We also want to point out that in acting, the interest in uncertainty is a bit different than in planning.
 As we saw above, our interest in planning is to ensure that solutions satisfy some chance constraints of "chance specifications".
 In acting, we want our dispatching / execution choices be optimal, in the sense that we want them to be as likely to end succesfully as we can.
 This corresponds to following the maximum expected utility principle.
 So in other words, during acting, online, we want to make execution decisions that are the most likely to a higher value for the utility of the final "history" (i.e. "past" plan, i.e. "history" chronicle).
 In order to enable such online deliberation, allowing to make "the best" (both temporal and non temporal) choices on the fly, we are interested in a "policy-like" representation for our actor.

+For the most part, our idea is not fundamentally new at all, since it is grounded in the general idea described in 4.5.3 of [10] (i.e. a "RAE"-like actor capable of online refinement, dispatching choices, and lookahead).
+However, as mentioned there, this idea comes with quite some challenges, so until now only it was tackled only in a limited way.

-Before continuing further, we would like to note that despite its age, the work of Bidot [...] is very enlightening for us.
+Also, before continuing any further, we would like to note that despite its age, the work of Bidot [...] is very enlightening for us.
 Almost all actors / acting systems that we encountered could indeed be seen as concrete instantiations of the general framework he described.
 As such, his work is very interesting to us as it may help to find a common ground between acting capabilities that couldn't be combined in a principled manner yet.

 In our effort, we are inspired by the general framework of Bidot for stochasting scheduling [...], FAPE (the skill handlers system in particular) [...], RAE & UPOM [...] (and SOMPAS [...] which can be seen as their extension), Riker [...], Lila [...], and Restricted Time-Based Dynamic Controllability (R-TDC) strategies of Osanlou [...].